ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 Pingback is optional.
 It's only enabled when the "pingbackUrl" property is specified.

-As the body, pingback POST request recieves the entitlement object returned by the "winning" authorization endpoint.
+As the body, pingback POST request receives the entitlement object returned by the "winning" authorization endpoint.

 **Important:** The pingback JSON object is sent with `Content-type: text/plain`.
 This is intentional as it removes the need for a CORS preflight check.